vhidvz/abacl/README.md

 ### Usage and Dangling

-Define your user policies as a json array, so you can store it in your database:
+Define your user policies as a json array (so you can store it in your database):

 ```ts
 import { Policy } from 'abacl';